faulander/djangox/README.md

 Load the site at [http://127.0.0.1:8000](http://127.0.0.1:8000).

-6. To customize the name of the project, update 3 files by replacing "djangox_project" with your desired name:
+6. To customize the name of the project, use the management command, where <new_project_name> stands for your project name.

-* `manage.py`
-* `djangox_project/settings.py`
-* `djangox_project/wsgi.py`

-It's also possible to change the `djangox_project` directory to your desired project name.
+* python manage.py rename <new_project_name>

 ## Next Steps